kingbonj/Soundfont-Testing-MIDI/README.md

 If the program detects `trivia.txt` in the working directory it will display various interesting facts during playback.

-The program will display the metadata for the first MIDI file in the shuffled list and start playing it using the default SoundFont.
+The program will find the first MIDI file in the shuffled list and start playing it using the default SoundFont.
 Use the following keys to control the program:

 `s` : Switch to the next SoundFont.